 Top 7 Neighborhoods Near Downtown Austin

-South Congress, also referred to as SoCo, is just 2.8 miles away from Downtown Austin’s booming urban center but miles away in attitude.
+South Congress, known locally as SoCo, is just 2.8 miles away from Downtown Austin’s booming urban center, but the area is miles away in terms of attitude.
 Driving south from the Texas State Capitol over the Congress Street Bridge, the city gives way to a neighborhood grounded in culture and a hip, vintage aesthetic.

-Known as the heart of South Austin, South Congress has retail shops, restaurants, antique stores, and an eclectic mix of local vintage shops and boutiques where locals and tourists find the latest in fashion and music.
-Small streets branching off of S Congress Ave include single-family homes and condominiums in a range of styles and sizes including mid-century bungalows and contemporary masterpieces.
+Considered one of the coolest neighborhoods in South Austin, South Congress has retail shops, restaurants, antique stores, and an eclectic mix of local vintage shops and boutiques.
+Here locals and visitors can find the latest in fashion and music.
+Small streets branching off of South Congress Ave include single-family homes and condominiums in a range of styles and sizes including mid-century bungalows and contemporary masterpieces.

-Clarksville includes a mix of home styles, including bungalows, urban-style condominiums, vintage ranchers, and 2-story brick traditional.
-Locals love Clarksville for its character, history, and a location within walking distance of the downtown area.
-Both charming and trendy, Clarksville holds its title as one of Austin’s top neighborhoods.
+Clarksville is the best of both worlds — it’s close to Downtown but much of the neighborhood is quiet and peaceful.
+There’s also a mix of home styles, including bungalows, urban-style condominiums, vintage ranchers, and 2-story brick traditional homes.
+Locals love Clarksville for its character, history, and the fact that it’s within walking distance of the downtown area.
+Both charming and trendy, Clarksville is one of the oldest neighborhoods in Austin.

 One of South Austin’s most beloved neighborhoods, Zilker lies south of Barton Springs Road stretching down South Lamar Boulevard all the way to Barton Skyway.
-On the west, the community borders Zilker Metropolitan Park and Barton Hills in the 78704 zip code.
+To the west, the community borders the beloved Zilker Metropolitan Park and Barton Hills in the 78704 zip code.

-Just 2.5 miles from Downtown Austin, Zilker has an eclectic feel with gorgeous condominiums, 2-story contemporaries, well-appointed bungalows, and large, historic estates lining heavily-shaded streets that branch off of South Lamar Boulevard.
+Just 2.5 miles from Downtown Austin, Zilker has an eclectic feel and features gorgeous condominiums, 2-story contemporaries and well-appointed bungalows.
+Buyers can also find large, historic estates lining the heavily-shaded streets that branch off of South Lamar Boulevard.